 The Prisma is a unique and pioneer media project in the UK in integrating people with different backgrounds and nationalities but connected with the same goal of contribute to make a better society by building up ties between different cultures that share English as a common language and also are interested in the Latin American and Spanish speaking culture and the defense of immigrants, workers, and any other vulnerable or minority communities.
 We promote multiculturalism.Independent, ethical and purposeful, informative and uniting, The Prisma â The Multicultural Newspaper–, is a shared journalistic adventure run by volunteers from different disciplines and nationalities.

-The Prisma concept was born in late 2009 and crystallised on the 29th December of that year by professional journalist Monica del Pilar Uribe Marin.
-It unites journalism with a similar dream born years ago in Colombia (South America).
+The Prisma was born in and works from its base in London, Great Britain.
+Its concept was born in late 2009 and crystallised on the 29th December of that year by professional journalist Monica del Pilar Uribe Marin.

 The Prisma is concerned with analysis, research, criticism and debate, and seeks to provide information and opinions which are not always expressed in the mass media.

-The Prisma is a bilingual publication, it publishes in both Spanish and English, to bring together the speakers of these two languages in the United Kingdom.
-It works to create links between immigrants, Spanish speaking or otherwise, and natives of the UK.
+The Prisma works to create links between immigrants, Spanish speaking or otherwise, and natives of the UK.